embEDUx/documentation/src/usage/usage.md

 1. Acquire the repository URL for the component(s)

-1. `git clone` for a fresh start or `git pull` for an existing repository
+1. Run `git clone` for a fresh start or `git pull` for an existing repository

-1. `git checkout` the branch of interest.
+1. Run `git checkout` the branch of interest.
 This depends on the *component* and the *Platform* you want to build for

 1. **Make changes.
 It is necessary to read the instructions for every